gknova61/CarMaxxer/README.md

 # CarMaxxer
-Couldn't find a good used vehicle sales dataset, so here's the scripts I wrote to make one.
+Couldn't find a good used vehicle sales dataset, so here is what I wrote to make one based on CarMax's listings.

 ## Objective
-Collect data on used vehicle sales from CarMax, the United States' largest used-car retailer.
+Collect data on used vehicle sales from [CarMax](https://www.carmax.com/cars), the United States' largest used-car retailer.

 ## Python 3.7 Package Dependencies
   - furl (URL Manipulation)